-The Money Charity’s Money Workshops have a significant positive effect on the financial capability of young people, in terms of confidence and perception of knowledge, even when the majority of students experience only one one-hour workshop.
+The Money Charity’s Financial Education Money Workshops have a significant positive effect on the Financial Capability of Young People, in terms of confidence and perception of knowledge, even when the majority of students experience only one one-hour Workshop.

-The RCT study found that the Money Workshops were effective at improving students’ self-reported confidence in managing money, how much students’ feel they know about savings and credit, and how much students’ feel they know about planning and budgeting.
-It was also found that teacher capability to deliver financial education themselves was improved by attending the workshops, an unintended but welcomed consequence.
+The RCT study found that Money Workshops were effective at improving students’ self-reported confidence in managing money, how much students feel they know about savings and credit, as well as how much students feel they know about planning and budgeting.
+It was also found that teacher capability to deliver Financial Education themselves was improved by attending the Workshops, an unintended but welcomed consequence.

-The Money Charity commissioned The National Foundation for Educational Research (NFER), an independent evaluator, to provide an independent evaluation of their Money Workshops in Schools and Colleges for Key Stage 4 and post-16 students, as part of the Money Advice Service financial capability ‘What Works Fund’.
+The Money Charity commissioned The National Foundation for Educational Research (NFER), an independent evaluator, to provide an independent evaluation of their Money Workshops in Schools and Colleges for Key Stage 4 and Post-16 students, as part of the Money Advice Service “What Works Fund”.
 The Money Workshops make money and finance engaging and relevant and aim to increase students’ confidence, knowledge and skills relating to money matters.
 They are delivered in hour-long interactive sessions to classroom-sized groups by trained consultants.

-Michelle Highman, Chief Executive at The Money Charity said: “We are delighted that the results show that our Money Workshops work.
-Our Money Workshops have a significant positive impact on students’ confidence and perceptions of knowledge around money months later.
-In addition, teachers felt that their ability to deliver financial education themselves had been enhanced”.
+Michelle Highman, Chief Executive of The Money Charity said: “We are delighted that the results show that our Money Workshops work.
+They have a significant positive impact on students’ confidence and perceptions of knowledge around money months later.
+In addition, teachers felt that their ability to deliver Financial Education themselves had been enhanced.”

 Notes to editors